ZTzTopia/ctf/writeups/2025/ctf_cit/web/mr-chatbot/README.md

 ---

 Upon accessing the page, we are asked to enter a name to join the chat.
-Requesting a `POST` to http://23.179.17.40:58005/ with the `name` parameter:

 ![alt text](image.png)